 \subsection{Homogeneity condition}

 Let $(T,X)$ be a semiflow.
-Since $X$ is compact by our convention, each $(t,X)$ must have almost periodic points by Lemma~\ref{lem2.6} and so it has (forwardly) recurrent points.
+Since $X$ is compact by our convention, each $(t,X)$ must have a.p. points by Lemma~\ref{lem2.6} and so it has (forwardly) recurrent points.
 This point is very useful for us to justify the surjectiveness of a semiflow by the so-called ``homogeneity'' condition as follows.